-Here’s where this taxi cab driver story gets funny.
+Where this taxi cab driver story got funny

-Charlie starts asking where I’m from and if I’m a Christian.
+Charlie started asking where I’m from and if I’m a Christian.
 I say Puerto Rico and that yes, I’m a Christ follower.
-We start going about how we’re both just trying to follow Jesus footsteps and hoping that spreading our kindness however we can may hopefully transform some lives daily.
-We then go off about how hospitable Caribbean people are, how we rejoice on daily life and are not so sucked up on material things, like the new American Dream trap and such.
-I digress saying not many Puerto Ricans are like that, but we laugh it off.
+We started going about how we’re both just trying to follow Jesus footsteps and hoping that spreading our kindness however we can may hopefully transform some lives daily.
+We then went off about how hospitable Caribbean people are, how we rejoice on daily life and are not so sucked up on material things, like the new American Dream trap and such.
+I digressed, saying not many Puerto Ricans are like that, but we laughed it off.
 Live day by day.
 “Live that your memories will be part of your happiness.”
 That sort of thing.

-Then he tells me a funny Haitian tale and my top taxi cab driver story:
+Then he told me a funny Haitian tale and my top taxi cab driver story: